How to Start an Outdoor Tour Company

 - Gauge interest in your town

 Is there a demand for your tours?
 I used Asheville’s Meetup.com to create tours, gauge interest, receive surveys as feedback and even test my ability to be a guide.
 Meetup is a great place to start, but it won’t work for everybody.
 To find out if there is interest for your tours, talk to people working at your Chamber or Visitor’s Center, ask hotel concierges, and talk to other local tour operators.
 You can even investigate popular Google searches in your town to see what people are looking to do.

 - Grow slowly in order to avoid big mistakes

 Outdoor tours can be tricky due to weather, remote destinations or physical journeys, to name a few.
 The details surrounding these issues are ones you can’t afford to mess up during a tour.
 You need to keep your guests safe, and happy!
 By growing slowly, you avoid costly mistakes or those scenarios that turn into undesirable TripAdvisor reviews.
 We mention how we are growing slowly and several lessons learned in the podcast.

 - Overcome your fear

 The transition into owning a business created real fear for me!
 Are you terrified?
 If so, look up “imposter syndrome” and realize that it is common.
 While it now feels natural for me to lead tours and own a business, I needed practice to feel comfortable.
 Now, I can’t imagine doing anything else with my career.
 If you have questions about the process of starting your outdoor tour company, don’t hesitate to contact me through our website www.AshevilleHikingTours.com.

-Natural Notes is Asheville Hiking Tours’ blog about nature, history, and travel in the Appalachians.
-Asheville Hiking Tours offers waterfall tours, elk tours, firefly tours and hiking trips in the mountains around Asheville, NC.
+Natural Notes is Asheville Hiking Tours’ blog about nature, history and travel in the Appalachians.
+Asheville Hiking Tours offers day hikes, waterfall tours, and firefly tours, guided by naturalists, in the mountains around Asheville, NC.
 For more info visit www.AshevilleHikingTours.com.